Skip to main content

 • In order to ensure the effective functioning of the Group’s internal control, the Company has established various basic policies to control the Group, and checks the development and implementation status of these policies in a timely manner by the Board of Directors, while analyzing events occurring both inside and outside of the Group and seeking continually to improve, enhance and strengthen the internal control system.

-• In the system, the heads of each business segment are delegated authority as business owners for business strategy proposals, investment decisions and talent deployment, to implement agile decision-making and operational strategy proposals.
-The Company also introduced a system supervised by Group CEO and Group COO (only by Group CEO after April, 2024) whereby Group Chief Officers are deployed as chief officers responsible for each functional area to exercise functions laterally across the Group including execution of strategies and important issues of the entire Group.
+• In the system, the heads of each business segment are delegated authority as Business CEO for business strategy proposals, investment decisions and talent deployment, to implement agile decision-making and operational strategy proposals.
+The Company also introduced a system supervised by Group CEO whereby Group Chief Officers are deployed as chief officers responsible for each functional area to exercise functions laterally across the Group including execution of strategies and important issues of the entire Group.

-• The Company established the Global Executive Committee (“Global ExCo”) and the Managerial Administrative Committee (“MAC”) to enhance the decision-making function and create a management structure capable of overseeing diverse businesses based on the business owner system while flexibly responding to the changing environment.
+• The Company established the Group Executive Committee to enhance the decision-making function and create a management structure capable of overseeing diverse businesses based on the business segment system while flexibly responding to the changing environment.

 2. System to Control the Group Companies